lofar-astron/factor/docs/source/archiving.rst

                      them
       -c, --clobber  clobber existing files in output directory

 Before resuming, you will need to copy and edit the factor parset (stored in the ``dir_archive/misc`` directory of the archive) to update the various paths.
 Note that you can give the chunks directory (``dir_output/chunks``) as the ``dir_ms`` directory in the parset if you no longer have the original input MS files.
-Note also that, When resuming from an archive, you cannot change the chunking time.